Not-Yug-Sharma/Notes-Obsidian/README.md

 <a href="https://gandakiacademy.edu.np/"><img src="https://gandakiacademy.edu.np/assets/img/gains-logo-name.svg"> </a>

-# Files will look weird while viewing directly through GitHub.
+# <p align="center">Files will look weird while viewing directly through GitHub.</p>
 This is because though both are markdown files GitHub's .md need to follow rules of GFM or GitHub Flavored Markdown, whereas Obsidian has no strict boundaries for use of Markdown.
-Best option would be to read only the README.md file on the websi
+Best option would be to read only the README.md file on the website and other notes after cloning the repository.

 # Not my official Git account.
 # Who Am I?